Systematic Reviews and Meta-Analyses: Help & Training

 - provide support for protocol development

-- detailed feedback, troubleshooting, and suggestions for enhancements on search strategy
+- tailored feedback, troubleshooting, and suggestions for enhancements on search strategy

-Level 2 support requires that library employee is acknowledged in final manuscript; Level 2 is not available for class assignments; Level 2 is available based on staffing capacity
+Level 2 support requires that library employee is acknowledged in final manuscript and accompanying output related tothe search; Level 2 is not available for class assignments; Level 2 availability dependent upon staffing capacity.